Some Information on its Origin

 - Reduces sex drive

-- Interferes in the menstrual cycle
+- Interferes with the menstrual cycle

 - difficulty getting to sleep and staying asleep